 If you think Cambridge may be right for you, we recommend that you visit, if you can.
 The Faculty and University offer a range of open days and summer schools; Trinity participates in these and other outreach events.
 Best of all, Trinity runs a Law Residential programme: an opportunity to spend a few days in Trinity and experience for yourself the life of an undergraduate law student.
 We also award the Robert Walker Prize for Essays in Law, in a competition designed to foster engagement with topical legal issues.

 Law at Trinity

 Trinity has a long and distinguished tradition in law, from alumni such as Lord Chancellors Bacon and Lyndhurst and jurists Maitland and Pollock, to modern academic giants, such as Jolowicz, Weir, Jones and Lauterpacht, and present-day judges in the UK Supreme Court and the Court of Appeal of England and Wales.
-Current students ably carry on this legacy: in 2016-2017, Trinity was the second-ranked college in the University for law exam results.
+Current students ably carry on this legacy.

 At Trinity, we treat law as an academic discipline with a wide range of political, social, philosophical, historical and international dimensions.
 Reading law here is about more than just preparing for legal practice, though, of course, studying law for three years provides an excellent grounding for a legal career.